Thom Gicquel: Career

 In 2017, Gicquel became the member of the national junior team that won the gold medal in European Junior Championships.
 He also won the gold medal in the boys' doubles event with Toma Junior Popov.

 In the 2018 European Men's Team Championships, he helped the team claim the bronze medal.
 Teamed-up with Bastian Kersaudy, they clinched the men's doubles gold at the 2018 Mediterranean Games.

 In 2019, he captured a bronze medal at the 2019 European Games in the mixed doubles event with Delphine Delrue.

 Gicquel and Delrue reached a career high as world number 10 in the BWF World ranking on 9 March 2021, making them as the first ever French mixed doubles to enter the top 10 in the BWF World ranking.
 He competed at the 2020 Summer Olympics.

+In 2026, Gicquel won the gold medal at the World Championships with parther Delrue, became the first ever French to win the world championships title.
+The duo beating current world number 1 Feng Yanzhe and Huang Dongping in the final.